 Questions to consider:

 - What themes interest you?
 Consider two or three — such as engineering, the environment, women’s advocacy, or health outreach — that excite you or connect in meaningful ways to your academic journey.
 (Recognize that some group programs are multi-thematic, and students aren’t guaranteed specific placements.)

 - What kind of community do you want to be immersed in?
 What types of organizations would you like to work with?
 As you explore potential group programs or independent projects, learn as much as you can about the community and the partners with whom you could be working.
 Seek out articles, films, speakers, events, and resources on campus.
 Ask yourself: Is the geographic location more appealing to me than the kind of daily work I’d be doing?
 If that’s the case, renew your search for a program or project that would truly engage you, regardless of location.

 - Are your skills and background truly a match?
 Group program leaders select students who possess applicable skills, have taken related coursework, and/or have previous experience that supports the type of service underway in their respective programs.
 Make a list of what you offer, which could include teaching or tutoring, language proficiency, documentary work, research, fundraising, social media and more.
 Consider how your skills truly relate to the program or project that interests you.

 How Do I Apply to DukeEngage?

-All DukeEngage students apply online in the fall after group programs for the following summer are announced (typically around October 1.)
-Look for the “Apply” button above.
+Group programs for the following summer are typically announced and the application opens around October 1.
+(Look for the “Apply” button above.)
 Note: The Apply button is only active when DukeEngage is accepting applications.
 Outside of the application period, the button is not visible.